Do I need a carbon monoxide alarm?

 5 Beeps Every Minute: End of Life.
 It is time to replace your carbon monoxide alarm.

-Indian Land Fire Rescue will install new carbon monoxide alarms and/or replace the batteries in your existing carbon monoxide alarms, as long as you have the new alarms / batteries and a ladder to access the alarms.
+Indian Land Fire Rescue will install new carbon monoxide alarms and/or replace the batteries in your existing carbon monoxide alarms, as long as you have the new alarms / batteries.

 We do not endorse or recommend a particular brand of carbon monoxide alarm.
 The image is an illustration to ensure you get the proper items needed to ensure installation.
 It is important to ensure the packaging states that it is wired and that the hard wire adapters are included.